LulinZhang/MicMacTiePHistoP/README.md

 mm3d_utils.plot_DoD([np.asarray(aIm1), np.asarray(aIm2)])
 print('                     DoD-CoReg                                    DoD-Refined-SuperGlue')

-"""As can be seen in the visualized DoDs, the systematic errors are effectively mitigated in the DoD of SuperGlue refined result, thanks to our dense and precise inter-epoch tie-points.
+As can be seen in the visualized DoDs, the systematic errors are effectively mitigated in the DoD of SuperGlue refined result, thanks to our dense and precise inter-epoch tie-points.

 ### 3.3.
 DoD of GuidedSIFT refined result